Table of Contents

 - Image: A single full-screen image to promote your products, services, or brand.

-- Carousel: Show from 2 to 35 images, depending on the selected objective.
-Clickable images or calls to action, also depending on the objective.
+- Carousel: A swipeable series of 2 to 35 images, with clickable images or calls to action depending on your campaign objective.

-- Topview: A video ad shown as soon as someone opens TikTok.
-It starts with a 3-second video takeover that leads into an in-feed video.
+- TopView: A video ad shown as soon as someone opens TikTok.
+It starts with a 3-second video takeover before transitioning into an in-feed video.
 Only available through a sales representative for qualified customers.

 - Playable ads: Offer a preview of your app or game.

-- Live shopping ads: Allows viewers to purchase products during a live stream.
+- Live shopping ads: Ads that allow viewers to browse and purchase products during a TikTok live stream.

-- Video shopping ads: Create videos that allow users to purchase products from your catalog.
+- Video shopping ads: Shoppable videos that let users purchase products directly from your product catalog.

 Learn more in our guide to TikTok ads